ValdirAPN/ValdirAPN/README.md

 ### Hi there!
 I'm Valdir Pinheiro 👋

-- 🔭 I’m currently working as Front-End Devolpment with ReactJs
+- 🔭 I’m currently working as Android Developer with Java and Kotlin
+- 🚀 I'm always looking for new chalenges and knowledge
+- 📚 Learning ReactJS | NodeJS | Kotlin and Java for Android

 </br>